McDonnell Douglas DC-10: Cargo door issues

-On March 3, 1974, in an accident circumstantially similar to American Airlines Flight 96, a cargo-door blowout caused Turkish Airlines Flight 981 to crash near Ermenonville, France, in the deadliest air crash in history at the time — 346 passengers and crew died.
+On March 3, 1974, in an accident circumstantially similar to American Airlines Flight 96, a cargo-door blowout caused Turkish Airlines Flight 981 to crash near Ermenonville, France;Fielder & Birsch 1992 with 346 passengers and crew fatalities, this was the deadliest air crash in history, and it remains the deadliest single-aircraft accident without survivors.
 The cargo door of Flight 981 had not been fully locked, though it appeared so to both cockpit crew and ground personnel.
 The Turkish aircraft had a seating configuration that exacerbated the effects of decompression, and as the cabin floor collapsed into the cargo bay, control cables were severed and the aircraft became uncontrollable.
 Investigators found that the DC-10's relief vents were not large enough to equalize the pressure between the passenger and cargo compartments during explosive decompression.
 Following this crash, a special subcommittee of the United States House of Representatives investigated the cargo-door issue and the certification by the Federal Aviation Administration (FAA) of the original design.
 An airworthiness directive was issued, and all DC-10s underwent mandatory door modifications.
 The DC-10 experienced no more major incidents related to its cargo door after FAA-approved changes were made.

+Engine-related accidents

 On May 25, 1979, American Airlines Flight 191 crashed immediately after takeoff from Chicago O'Hare Airport.
-Its left engine and pylon assembly swung upward over the top of the wing, severing the leading edge slat actuator hydraulic lines.
+Its left engine and pylon assembly swung upward over the top of the wing and fell away, severing the leading edge slat actuator hydraulic lines.
 The slats retracted under the aerodynamic forces, causing the left wing to stall.
 This, combined with asymmetric thrust due to the missing engine, caused the aircraft to rapidly roll to the left, descend, and crash, killing all 271 people on board and two on the ground.
-Following the crash, the FAA withdrew the DC-10's type certificate on June 6, 1979, grounding all U.S.-registered DC-10s and those from nations with agreements with the United States, and banning all DC-10s from U.S. airspace.Fielder & Birsch 1992 These measures were rescinded five weeks later on July 13, 1979, after the slat actuation and position systems were modified, along with stall warning and power supply changes.Endres 1998 In November 1979, the FAA fined American Airlines for removing the engine and its pylon as a single unit in its maintenance procedure, thus damaging the structure and causing the engine separation, rather than removing the engine from the pylon before removing the pylon from the wing as advised by McDonnell Douglas.
+Following the crash, the FAA withdrew the DC-10's type certificate on June 6, 1979, grounding all US-registered DC-10s and those from nations with agreements with the United States, and banning all DC-10s from US airspace.Fielder & Birsch 1992 These measures were rescinded five weeks later on July 13, 1979, after the slat actuation and position systems were modified, along with stall warning and power supply changes.Endres 1998 In November 1979, the FAA fined American Airlines for removing the engine and its pylon as a single unit in its maintenance procedure, thus damaging the structure and causing the engine separation, rather than removing the engine from the pylon before removing the pylon from the wing as advised by McDonnell Douglas.